brightspot/react-examples/marked-text/README.md

   })
 ```

-`CustomRichTextToolbar.ts` This is the custom toolbar for this example, setup to use rich-text HTML elements.

-`ArticleViewModel.ts`:
+[ArticleViewModel.ts](brightspot/src/brightspot/example/marked_text/ArticleViewModel.ts) The view model for the `Article`.

-- `RteMarkedText` This class has a method `getIntanceFromRichText` that takes the model (Article) and the rich text field from the model, to return a `RteMarkedText` object.
+- `RteMarkedText` This class has a method `getIntanceFromRichText` that takes the model as well as the rich text field from the model, to return a `RteMarkedText` object.
 It does this by converting html from the field and running them through rich text preprocessors.
-- `RteMarkedTextViewModel` Rather than the body returning a string, it returns a `RteMarkedTextViewModel` which will represent the marked text object that is passed to the front end via the GraphQL response.
-This view model returns its `text` and `marks`.
+- `RteMarkedTextViewModel` Rather than the body returning a string, it returns a `RteMarkedTextViewModel` which will represent the marked text object that is sent to the front end via the GraphQL response.
+This field returns its `text` and `marks`.

 ```js
   @JavaMethodParameters()